 \subsection{Evaluation metrics}

 To evaluate the population we compute the following metrics at the end of each generation $g$: \begin{enumerate} \item $\bar{\mu}^g$, the value of the preferred environmental state, averaged over the population.
-This metric is useful for detecting whether the population is well-adapted: if $\bar{\mu}^g$ tracks the form of the climate function, then the population is well-adapted.
-Otherwise, it is insensitive to environmental change, which comes at a fitness cost due to our genome model.
-Note that when there is a single niche, we expect $\bar{\mu}^g$ to track $e_0^g$ (with some delay and noise), while in the case of multiple niches, there may be a vertical offset if the population inhabits northern niches. \item $\bar{\sigma}^g$, the value of the standard deviation $\sigma^g$ for preferred environmental states, averaged over the population.
+This metric indicates that the population is well-adapted when $\bar{\mu}^g$ tracks the form of the climate function.
+Insensitivity of $\bar{\mu}^g$ to environmental change comes at a fitness cost due to our genome model. \item $\bar{\sigma}^g$, the value of the standard deviation $\sigma^g$ for preferred environmental states, averaged over the population.
 We refer to this metrics as the population-average plasticity. \item $\bar{r}^g$, the mutation rate $r$ component averaged over the population, which denotes the population-average evolvability. \item $X^g=\sum_k X_k^g$, the number of extinctions.
 We denote the survival of individual $k$ in niche $n$ at generation $g$ as a binary variable:

 Thus, an individual goes extinct ($X_k^g=1$) if $\sum_n^N s_{k,n}^g$ is zero and survives ($X_k^g=0$) if $\sum_n^N s_{k,n}^g$ is positive. \item population survival $A^g$, the percentage of generations that a run of our algorithm survived for.
 Values smaller than 1 are indicative of a mass extinction. \item $V^g$, the diversity of the population defined as the standard deviation of the population's genes, formally: